Get insider access

 Build Quality

-These headphones have great build quality.
+They have a great build quality.
 They're mostly made of high-grade plastic and have a durable and sturdy design.
 They're also certified IPX4 for protection against splashes of water.
-Although their case is a bit bulky, it also feels dense.
+The case is made of plastic that feels dense.
 The headphones and case can survive accidental drops without taking too much damage.

 8.0